 |Who are we?|

-Controllers (registration number: ZA288732, and is a data controller for the purpose of the Data Protection Act 1998, and the General Data Protection Regulation that comes into force on 25 May 2018.
+Semble is registered with the Information Commissioner’s Office on the public register of data controllers (registration number: ZA288732) and is a data controller for the purpose of the Data Protection Act 1998, and the General Data Protection Regulation that comes into force on 25 May 2018.

 |What does this Policy cover?|

 · sets out the nature and sources of the personal data that we collect about you.

 · explains how and why we collect and use your personal data.

 · explains how long we keep your personal data for.

 · explains when, why and with who we will share your personal data.

 · sets out the legal basis we have for using your personal data.

 · explains the effect of refusing to provide the personal data requested.

 · explains the different rights and choices you have when it comes to your personal data.